-#5 Location of the Maltese Islands
+#5 The location of the Maltese islands

 #7 Language in Malta

-#8 Taxation System in Malta
+#8 Taxation system in Malta

 #9 Financial Services in Malta